• 1957: Penguin Classics prose translation

 “Wyrd oft saveth earl undoomed if he doughty be!” — translation: Francis Barton Gummere

-“Each of us must the end-day abide of his earthly existence; who is able accomplish glory ere death!” — translation: J. Lesslie Hall
+“Each of us must the end-day abide of His earthly existence; who is able accomplish Glory ere death!” — translation: J. Lesslie Hall

 “quoth that of all the kings of earth, of men he was mildest and most beloved, to his kin the kindest, keenest for praise.” — translation: Francis Barton Gummere